 General Internet Education Efforts

-Our primary goal with trade has been to be be outspoken advocates for trade transparency efforts, for TPP, and for all trade agreements moving forward.
+Our primary goal with trade has been to be outspoken advocates for trade transparency efforts, for TPP, and for all trade agreements moving forward.
 We weighed in on various aspects of the E.U.’s Digital Single Market consult.
-We discussed, with key Congressional stakeholders, difficulties faced by changes made to the Wassenar arrangement.
+We discussed, with key Congressional stakeholders, difficulties faced by changes made to the Wassenaar Arrangement.
 Based in part on this advocacy, President Obama has instructed the State Department to revisit problematic changes.
-We submitted a letter to the Office of Foreign Assets Control (OFAC) asking for clarification on the standards, procedures and difficulties encountered by Internet infrastructure providers in working with U.S. sanctions regulations.
+We submitted a letter to the Office of Foreign Assets Control (OFAC) asking for clarification on the standards, procedures, and difficulties encountered by Internet infrastructure providers in working with U.S. sanctions regulations.

 Opposition to Rule 41, a rule which dramatically expanded the U.S. government’s ability to hack, was at the center of a number of our efforts.
 Before Rule 41 went into effect at the beginning of December, we joined multiple letters in an attempt to halt the rule change.
 Efforts to attempt to gain clarity on how the Rule 41 rule change will be used are still underway.